YOU PARTICIPATED TO THE EXPERIENCE

 Our opinion: cognitive biases in decision making illustrated by numerous very telling business cases, and concrete tools to remedy them.

-Four dark chocolates from WEISS, an artisan chocolate-maker based in Saint-Etienne since 1882.
-Here are their true identities and taste characteristics*:
+Four dark chocolates from Maison WEISS, an artisanal French chocolate maker based in Saint-Etienne since 1882.
+Here are their taste characteristics**:

 -

-"The harmonious blend of Ecuadorian beans brings roundness and softness to the power of African cocoa."
+DOMINICAN REPUBLIC : "The harmonious blend of Ecuadorian beans brings roundness and sweetness to the power of African cocoa."

 -

-"A chocolate with light fruity and tangy hints married to subtle woody and floral notes."
+MADAGASCAR : "A chocolate with light fruity and tangy notes married to subtle woody and floral notes."

 -

-"Its clean chocolate taste is accompanied by vanilla notes, dried fruit aromas and a hint of licorice.
-Tart, fresh notes follow, leaving a long finish."
+TANZANIA : "Its frank chocolate taste is accompanied by vanilla notes, dried fruit aromas and a hint of licorice.
+Tangy and fresh notes then appear, leaving a good length in the mouth."

 -

-"A chocolate with marked bitterness but no acidity, with roasted aromas and toasty notes on the finish."
+ECUADOR : "A chocolate with a marked bitterness but without acidity, with roasted aromas and grilled notes in the finish."

 - NOW IS THE TIME TO REVEAL TO YOU -